-In this article, we will be covering why premature ejaculation might occur, what lidocaine is and how it can treat premature ejaculation, how to use a lidocaine spray, the potential side effects that might occurs if you use too much lidocaine, and how Noah can get you the lidocaine spray you need in Singapore.
+In this article, we will be covering why premature ejaculation might occur, what lidocaine is and how it can treat premature ejaculation, how to use a lidocaine spray and the potential side effects that might occurs if you use too much lidocaine.

 Premature ejaculation (PE) can refer to any instance when a man faces endurance issues during sex, where the man reaches orgasm and ejaculates faster than desired.
 PE affects 1 in 3 men across their lifetime, and is one of the most common sexual disorders for men in Singapore.